lightning/bolts/07-routing-gossip.md

 ## The `node_announcement` Message

-This message allows a node to indicate extra data associated with it, in addition to its public key.
+This gossip message allows a node to indicate extra data associated with it, in addition to its public key.
 To avoid trivial denial of service attacks, nodes not associated with an already known channel are ignored.